Two Years Later

-Two Years Later is an upcoming Australian television drama for Paramount+.
+Two Years Later is an Australian romantic drama television series for Paramount+ that released on 4 June 2026.
 Produced by Hoodlum, the series follows Emily and Ryan in a post pandemic world after the world came to a halt, they reconnect after two years in a series of brief encounters and see if they truly love each other.

 Plot

 When their work commute is interrupted by COVID-19, Emily and Ryan reunite two years later after a series of brief flirtatious interactions.
 Ryan proposes an idea: to go on a series of eight dates to decide if they are truly right for each other.